-Long Island Prosecutor Fired During Murder Trial
+Long Island prosecutor fired during murder trial

-A murder charge was dismissed against a Long Island man mid-trial after Suffolk County District Attorney Thomas Spota fired the prosecuting attorney for misconduct.
-Newsday reports the trial of Messiah Booker was stopped during a hearing Tuesday in which the defense attorney detailed dozens of instances of evidence withheld by Assistant District Attorney Glenn Kurtzrock, who was then replaced.
+A murder charge was dismissed against a Long Island man mid-trial after the prosecuting attorney was fired for misconduct.
+Newsday reports the trial of Messiah Booker was stopped during a hearing on Tuesday in which the defense attorney detailed dozens of instances of evidence withheld by Suffolk County Assistant District Attorney Glenn Kurtzrock, who was then replaced.

 Add your comments below